Encryption on the Wire

 This displays the Root Certificate View, which features the self-signed root certificate, in a scrollable pane:

 Couchbase Server supports authentication based on client-side certificates.
-An example of client-side certificate-generation is provided in Provide Certificate-Based Authentication for a Java Client; and an example of how such a certificate can be referenced by a client-program is provided in Authenticating a Java Client by Certificate.
+An example of client-side certificate-generation is provided in Provide Certificate-Based Authentication for a Java Client; and an example of how such a certificate can be referenced by a client-program is provided in java-sdk::sdk-authentication-overview.adoc#authenticating-a-java-client-by-certificate.

 Clients' use of certificates can be enabled, disabled, or made mandatory for the cluster; by means of the Client Certificate screen, which is accessible from the Client Certificate tab, near the top of the main Security screen of Couchbase Web Console.